 Providing, or even expanding, employee benefits like comprehensive health insurance will positively influence your employees’ overall health and wellbeing.
 And healthier employees make a more productive workforce.

-So, if you have any pre-existing disease that falls under this umbrella, you will have to wait for a specific period before you make any claims related to treatment or hospitalization for that ailment.
-The standard waiting period for pre-existing diseases is four years.
+So, if you have any pre-existing disease that falls under this umbrella, you will have to wait for a specific period before you make any claims related to medical expenses or hospitalization for that ailment.
+The standard health insurance waiting period for pre-existing conditions is four years.
 Again, this varies from insurer to insurer and the type of health insurance policy you purchased.

 Different diseases like osteoporosis, hernia, ENT disorder, tumor, etc. come with a specific waiting period for claiming for treatment and hospitalization, which ranges from one to two years, depending on the ailment.
 The waiting period and the ailments vary from insurer to insurer, so it’s important to discuss with the insurer or read the details of the policy carefully.

 4. Maternity and newborn:

 The maternity and newborn baby benefit assists with the expenses that arise during and post-labor.
 However, the group health insurance waiting period for the maternity cover ranges from nine months to four years.

 Can You Reduce Your Waiting Period In Health Insurance?